craigpalermo/webpack-demo/README.md

 # Webpack & ES6 Demo

-This is a stupidly simple CommonJS application made of two files, `main.js`, and its dependency `cat.js`.
+This is a simple CommonJS application made of three files that are interdependent.

 ## Try it out